oven-sh/bun/README.md

 //@import url("http://localhost:3000/styles/globals.css");
 ```

-Additionally, bun exposes an API for SSR/SSG that returns a flat list of URLs to css files imported.
+Additionally, bun exposes an API for SSR/SSG that returns a flat list of URLs to CSS files imported.
 That function is `Bun.getImportedStyles()`.

 ```ts
 // This specifically is for "framework" in package.json when loaded via `bun dev`